South Carolina 4-H Natural Resources

 Several state-level projects are offered in the area of Natural Resources including wildlife, gardening, forestry, water, and shooting sports!
-Counties have a variety of Natural Resources programing available.
+Counties have a variety of Natural Resources Programing (PDF 0.9MB) available.
 Contact your local county office to find out more about programs that are offered in your area.

 The field of Natural Resources, including ecology and conservation biology, is becoming an increasingly important area of study as we learn more about the influences of human activities on ecosystems and seek to build a more sustainable society.
 The world is blessed with an abundance of natural resources, but the problems associated with their conservation are immense.
 Protecting rare and endangered species, preventing and controlling invasive species, preserving old-growth forests, restoring degraded ecosystems, and balancing the resource demands of industry and the public are just some of the environmental issues we face!
 As a 4-H'er involved in Natural Resources programs, you’ll learn methods for confronting some of the world’s most pressing problems, be an advocate for the environment, and understand the science behind the issues!